 During the 2000s, the term Galacticos eventually became synonymous with the entire Real Madrid team, with high-profile pre-Perez signings such as Roberto Carlos and Steve McManaman, as well as youth team products Raul and Guti sometimes referred to using the tag.

-Second Galactico eraGetty
+Real Madrid's second Galactico eraGetty

 Pep Guardiola had delivered a treble for Barcelona during the 2008-09 season and the Catalan giants were practising an exciting brand of football that would soon become known as tiki-taka.
 The tide was turning in Barca's favour when it came to El Clasico too, with the Blaugrana winning both games that season.